Gavin1937/Your-Moon-CSULA/server/README.md

 }
 ```

-* Note that both `aes_key` and `jwt_secret` are saved as base64 encoded strings.
+* Note that both `aes_key`, `jwt_secret`, and `session_key` are saved as base64 encoded strings.
 To create them, you can run following python script in any python 3.x environment.
 (I suggest [this website](https://www.programiz.com/python-programming/online-compiler/) for anyone who don't want to install python)

 ```py
 from random import randbytes